Xplo8E/Xplo8E/README.md

-> The wheel of fortune turns ever; when good arrives, expect the bad, and when bad strikes, await the good.

----

 Security researcher who got too curious about how things break.

 I reverse engineer mobile apps - iOS and Android, Frida scripts, digging into how things work under the hood.
 CTFs when they look interesting.